 One of the saving graces was joining a local Mommy group- you’ve heard me talk about it on this blog.
 I cannot say how much being surrounded by other new Moms has helped me.
 The babies range from brand spanking new to 6 months, and it’s beyond refreshing to see these women and their bumpkins every week to swap stories and share in the joys and challenges.
 If you are a new Mom or are currently pregnant, I cannot recommend joining one of these groups enough.
 Even if you think you have a strong handle on motherhood, you never know when you’re going to get thrown a curve ball and need some reassuring.
 For this glimpse of sanity (or whatever it is!), I have to thank my sister in law for suggesting that I get out of the house and check it out.

 I hope that all new Moms, no matter how calm or overwhelmed they are by their new role, remember the person they were before motherhood.
 We are Mothers, but we are still ourselves, albeit new versions.
 I embrace this new phase in my life, but like all the important things in life, appreciate the work and challenges that make it what it is.
+Also, might I mention that you could browse Mums in the Wood website for more information on how to bring up your toddler in this modern-day and age.
+I was suggested this website by a friend and it has been really insightful for me.

 The best things in life aren’t free, they take hard work, but that’s what make us appreciate them.
 When you look back at life, you’ll have the memories to tell the unique story that is yours.
 Enjoy writing it.